 Women of the West Award Winners

-Congratulations, Again to our 2021 Women of the West Award Winners
+Congratulations, to our 2022 Women of the West Award Winners

 If you have any questions, please email Engagement@westernsydney.edu.au.

 Vyyienne continues to gradually build a worldwide infrastructure and platform for HipHop in Australia as a member of several committees, which has led to her being honoured at multiple award ceremonies.

 Rachel believes that we all need to have one thing that we do in life that is selfless, one thing that takes empathy, sympathy and understanding to the next level, volunteer, donate, be involved with the community, help another, and be the change

 Sharon also co-founded the Macarthur Storm Chasers in 2015 with a small team to inform locals on current storms during the high-risk weather seasons, which helped serve the community during recent bush fires and floods.

 During Covid, Sharon went above and beyond to support her community during the multiple lockdowns in NSW.
 She supplied 50 meals a week to locals who had no way of feeding themselves.
 Sharon even went as far as providing meals paid out of her pocket.